Belgium: Police swoop in on organized crime in drugs sting | DW | 09.03.2021

 Federal prosecutors said the operation mainly targeted drug traffickers, especially those involved in the cocaine trade, and the organized crime gangs linked to them.

-While the traffickers had international links, a spokesman for the prosecutor's office, Eric Van Duys said that "at this stage" only Belgian authorities were involved in the operation.
+While the traffickers had international links, Eric Van Duyse, a spokesman for the prosecutor's office, said that "at this stage" only Belgian authorities were involved in the operation.

 With thousands of containers reaching Antwerp — Europe's second-biggest port — each day, the city is one of the main entry points to the continent for cocaine.